Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 Use [this endpoint](#get-fields-by-geometry) instead.

-Gets a list of fields that intersect with the GeoJSON MultiPolygon sent in the request body.
+Gets a list of fields that intersect with the GeoJSON geometry (`"type"` property must be a `"MultiPolygon"`) sent in the request body.

 <Tabs